oroinc/documentation/backend/configuration/annotation/acl.rst

 ``class`` option is used to decide whether or not the ACL has to be evaluated when checking if a user has access to a certain class.
 If the given action is annotated with the |ParamConverter|
-parameter, and the class of this parameter is the same as the class parameter from the ACL annotation, the check will be done on the object level (check if the user has access to the given object).
+parameter, and the class of this parameter is the same as the class parameter from the ACL attribute, the check will be done on the object level (check if the user has access to the given object).

 ``group``